Professional Reviews

 VPNTunnel has frequently asked questions (FAQs), setup tutorials, email support, and support tickets.
 It has a live chat button on its site, but live chat support was never available when I used VPNTunnel.

 I think VPNTunnel has decent setup guides since they cover most devices, are easy to follow, even include screenshots.
-But its FAQs are pretty useless — they don’t always provide helpful answers and many FAQs are outdated (for example, its FAQ about payment methods mentions Stripe and WebMoney, which aren’t actually available) or contradict each other (an FAQ from 2015 said VPNTunnel doesn’t log any data, but a different FAQ said the no-logs policy is only available for Swedish servers).
+But its FAQs are pretty useless — they don’t always provide helpful answers and many FAQs are outdated (for example, its FAQ about payment methods mentions Stripe and WebMoney, which aren’t actually available).

-VPNTunnel doesn’t really provide any value, so I recommend you avoid it and check out one of the best VPNs in 2023 instead — like ExpressVPN or Private Internet Access.
+VPNTunnel doesn’t really provide any value, so I recommend you avoid it and check out one of the best VPNs in 2024 instead.

-VPNTunnel comes with bank-grade encryption and a kill switch, but I don’t like how its confusing no-logs policy only applies to servers in Sweden (VPNTunnel doesn’t say if it logs IP addresses, bandwidth usage, and connection timestamps on servers in other countries).
+VPNTunnel comes with bank-grade encryption and a kill switch, but I don’t like how its no-logs policy isn’t independently audited.
 What’s more, VPNTunnel leaked my DNS data when I used the L2TP/IPSec and PPTP protocols.

-In addition, VPNTunnel has plenty of other issues — it can’t access popular streaming services like Netflix and Amazon Prime, it causes very noticeable slowdowns, its server network is too small, and it lacks extra features (like split-tunneling) and advanced security features (like RAM-only servers).
+In addition, VPNTunnel has plenty of other issues — it doesn’t work with popular streaming services like Disney+ and Amazon Prime, it causes very noticeable slowdowns, its server network is too small, and it lacks extra features (like split-tunneling) and advanced security features (like RAM-only servers).
 Additionally, it only has (subpar) apps for iOS and Windows and provides basically nonexistent customer support via email and its ticketing system.

 VPNTunnel comes with 5 simultaneous connections and paid monthly and yearly plans.
 It only backs purchases with a 7-day money-back guarantee.